Trends in Technical Communication: a review

 2. Find sceptics.
 If the plan is practical, you can win them over.
 If the plan has flaws, the sceptics will find the flaws.

 3. When you have a solid product, introduce it to the contrarians.
-These people say no to everything on principle, but they can be won round.
+These people say no to everything, but they can be won round.

 4. Introduce the product to the technosaurs (people who think change is bad).
 They will either accept or reject the product.

 5. Finally, manage the one-trick ponies.
 These people cannot learn new things.
-Fortunately, they are rare.
-An organisation should not necessarily get rid of these people, because they may have a huge store of valuable knowledge.
-Sarah suggested assigning them to, say, a maintenance team that uses the old workflow.
+But, they are rare.
+An organization can keep these people, because possibly they have a large store of valuable knowledge.
+Sarah recommended assigning them to, say, a maintenance team that uses the old workflow.

-Another strategy for dealing with resistance is to change the goalposts.
-Make working on a new system a privilege, instead of a requirement.
+Another strategy to manage resistance is to change the goalposts.
+Make working on a new system an advantage, instead of a requirement.
 Identify 'pain points', and show how the new system overcomes them.

-Sarah concluded that resistance could break an implementation.
-An organisation needs to rate the risk, and determine a suitable strategy.
+Sarah concluded that resistance can break an implementation.
+An organization needs to rate the risk, and determine a suitable strategy.
 Do not change for the sake of change; you must have a strong reason to move to XML publishing.

 RSS feed